15 Common Items You Didn’t Know Could Be Lifesavers

 Image Credit: Shutterstock.

 Cardboard makes a great fire starter.
-Tear it into strips and light it to help get your fire going.
+Tear it into strips and light it to help start your fire.

 13) Bottle Caps as Mini Candles